Charles-Alexandre Léon Durand Linois

 Counter-Admiral Charles-Alexandre Léon Durand, comte de Linois (27 January 1761 - 2 December 1848) was a French Navy officer and colonial administrator who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.
+He commanded the combined Franco-Spanish fleet during the Algeciras campaign in 1801, winning the campaign's first battle but losing its second battle after Juan Joaquín Moreno de Mondragón took command.